Holo-Host/hclient/README.md

 # hClient

-For API documentation visit [https://holo-host.github.io/hClient.js/]
+For API documentation for the master branch visit [https://holo-host.github.io/hClient.js/]

 hClient is the client side library developers must import for their web UI to be Holo enabled.
 It includes the following functionality:
     - Key management and generation